insasquatchcountry/TTSpeed/README.md

 **step three**

-execute the following command-line to for change to take
+execute the following command-line to for changes to take

     $ source ~/.bash_profile